ETS-ReactNative4/climbAR-mobile/README.md

 **Adding Custom Fonts**
 1. Download and unzip the font you want (e.g. Roboto can be downloaded [here](https://fonts.google.com/specimen/Roboto?selection.family=Roboto)
 2. Add the ttf files corresponding to the fonts that you want to the folder assets/fonts
+3. Make sure that the following property is listed in package.json `"rnpm": {"assets": ["./fonts"]}`
-3. In ios/ClimbARmobile/info.plist add the names of the files you just added to the markup like this:
+4. In ios/ClimbARmobile/info.plist add the names of the files you just added to the markup like this:
 	*Example adding all of the Roboto variations to an ios App*

 `
 <key>UIAppFonts</key>

 	<array>